 Ventanas en saliente es un proceso artístico de once meses de duración para fomentar la pertenencia y construir puentes interculturales entre mujeres chinas y latinas inmigrantes de clase trabajadora a través del arte del recorte de papel.

-In conjunction with Bay Windows, Yap is curating an exhibition of papel picado & Chinese papercuts (建制/ jianzhi).
+As part of Bay Windows, Yap curated an exhibition featuring the two guest artists to highlight the cross-cultural connections between papel picado & Chinese papercuts (建制/ jianzhi).

-Twin Windows: Papercuts by Beatriz Vasquez and Xiaoqing Shi
+Exhibition flyer, Twin Windows: Papercuts by Beatriz Vasquez and Xiaoqing Shi, May 10–June 7, 2025, Reception: Sunday, May 25, 12-3pm, Kearny Street Workshop

-Kearny Street Workshop at Arc Studios & Gallery, 1246 Folsom Street, San Francisco, CA 94103
+Kearny Street Workshop is located at Arc Studios & Gallery, 1246 Folsom Street, San Francisco, CA 94103

 Gallery hours: Wed & Thur 1–6, Sat 12–3